emblab-westlake/rMAP/README.md

 # MAP-Emblab
 Metagenomics general analysis pipline (MAP) is a generic analysis pipline developed by EMB Labs at Westlake University.
+It is suitable for the metagenomics data of paired-end sequencing.
 This script integrates several professional and commonly used metagenomic open source analysis software, and it had preset the default recommendation parameters for easy and fast analysis.

 ### How to Reference?